ciuji/ECE445_MLForEngg_Project/README.md

   - Regression problem.
 Using the dataset of [air quality](http://archive.ics.uci.edu/ml/datasets/air+quality)

-  - Cluster problem.
+  - Clustering problem.
 Using the dataset of [Black Friday](https://www.kaggle.com/mehdidag/black-friday)

   - Classification problem.
 Using the dataset of [blood-cells](https://github.com/Shenggan/BCCD_Dataset)